Woman tries to avoid deer, crashes into another vehicle

-GREEN TOWNSHIP, MICH. - Deputies from the Mecosta County Sheriff's Office were dispatched to a two vehicle personal injury accident on southbound US-131 near 22 Mile Rd in Green Twp.
+GREEN TOWNSHIP, MICH. - Deputies from the Mecosta County Sheriff's Office were dispatched to a two vehicle personal injury accident on southbound US-131 near 22 Mile Road in Green Township.

-The driver of the other vehicle was transported to Butterworth Hospital in Grand Rapids for possible life threatening injuries.
+The 34-year-old woman was transported to Butterworth Hospital in Grand Rapids for possible life threatening injuries.

 © 2017 WZZM-TV